MigangalWork/nexusml/docs/user-quickstart-g.md

 ### Request

-To add input output or metadata the request is the same, only changing the las direction you are pointing to.
+To add inputs, outputs, or metadata, the process remains the same; you only need to adjust the final direction you're pointing to.

 **POST** `/task/<task_id>/schema/[input|outputs|metadata]`

-The data needed it is also the same in the three cases.
-The main data you need to send is the name, the type of data that must be one of the following list:
+The required data is the same for all three cases.
+The primary information you need to provide includes the name and the data type, which must be one of the following:
 - Boolean (`boolean`)
 - Integer (`integer`)
 - Float (`float`)